danvolchek/door-unlocker/readme.md

 ### Install instructions
   - Install [Android Studio](https://developer.android.com/studio).
   - Install the Android libraries for SDK version 28.
-  - **You'll need to update the key, iv, and ip of your Yun in MainActivity.java**.
+  - **You'll need to update the key, iv, and ip of your Yun in MainActivity.java.
+See the TODOs.**
   - Connect your phone (or an emulator) to your PC and install the app.
 ### Overview
 This holds the code for the Android app that communicates with the Arduino.
 It